rimelcheikh/RnX-SOTA/evaluations.md

 # RnX_EVAL

+- Evaluating the validity output -> Yes/No
+- Evaluating the performance -> Real number, metric

 ## Evaluating the validity of XAI methods (Wilming et al. 2022):
 - Evaluating the sensitivity or robustness of explanations to model modifications and input perturbations ( = sanity checks <=> correctness of explanations) :
     - Similar inputs should lead to similar explanations (Alvarez-Melis & Jaakkola 2018)